minprog/prog-project/10 Schedule/30 Week 3/10 Week 3.md

 ## Process book (every day)

 Remember to update your process book every day.
 Add headings for each day that you're working on your project.
-Add bullets for all activities during the day.
+Add bullets for all activities during the day, and note important decisions that you have made.

 ## Pushing code (every day)